mkgse/auth/README.md

-Create signup page with profile picture after create signup page login username and password who you have already create in singnup page after succsessfull login page will be redirect to dashboard page according to User
+Create signup page with profile picture after create signup page login username and password who you have already create in singnup page after succsessfull login page will be redirect to dashboard page according to User all singnup related record will show on dashboard page